ClosedXML/ClosedXML/README.md

 ### Frequent answers
 - ClosedXML is not thread-safe.
 There is no guarantee that [parallel operations](https://github.com/ClosedXML/ClosedXML/issues/1662) will work.
 The underlying OpenXML library is also not thread-safe.
-- If you get an exception `The type initializer for 'Gdip' threw an exception.` on Linux, try [these](https://stackoverflow.com/a/67092403/179494) [solutions](https://github.com/dotnet/runtime/issues/27200#issuecomment-415327256).
+- If you get an exception `The type initializer for 'Gdip' threw an exception.` on Linux, you have to upgrade to 0.97+.

 ### Extensions
 Be sure to check out our `ClosedXML` extension projects